aws-samples/aws-modernization-with-dynatrace/content/30_mobilize/20_review_eztravel.md

 ## Review EC2 instances

-Lets first review the EC2 instances where the easyTravel application is running by opening the [AWS portal ec2 instances page](https://console.aws.amazon.com/ec2/v2/home).
+Let’s first review the EC2 instances where the easyTravel application is running by opening the [AWS portal ec2 instances page](https://console.aws.amazon.com/ec2/v2/home).

 Here there are two instances that both run the easyTravel application.
 The one named: **YOUR_LAST_NAME-workshop-ez** is deployed as a bunch of standalone processes.
 The other one named: **YOUR_LAST_NAME-workshop-ez-docker** deploys the application as multiple Docker containers using Docker Compose.